 - Facilitated economic development in Indian County by assisting developers and lenders in understanding federal and tribal laws related to Indian lands.

-- Presenter, "The Evolution of Tribal/State Compacts in California," 22nd Annual Western Indian Gaming Conference, February 2017
+- Speaker, "The Evolution of Tribal/State Compacts in California," 22nd Annual Western Indian Gaming Conference, California Nations Indian Gaming Association, February 2017

-- Presenter, "Tribal Gaming Legal Issues with States," Winter Meeting of the National Council of Legislators from Gaming States, January 2017
+- Speaker, "Tribal Gaming Legal Issues with States," 2017 IMGL Masterclass - Winter Meeting of the National Council of Legislators from Gaming States, National Council of Legislators from Gaming States, January 2017

 - Presenter, "Tribal-state gaming issues a hot topic for legislators, regulators", NCLGS 2016 Winter Meeting, December 2016